MattInglisWhalen/FastFactor/README.md

 digits, for which we need to find the square root.
 This calcuation is impractically expensive.
 Instead, we can keep track of the even powers of primes during the sieving process, and then use `and` and `xor` operations on the vectors of non-square factors to reconstruct the square root.

-I seem to have reached the 30000 character limit.
-Ahh well, I suppose that's good enough.
-Saved a bunch of bytes by switching to MathJax.